Strategies for Managing Cluster Secrets and Embedded DS Ports in ForgeOps

 Setting Up a CI/CD Pipeline to Kubernetes with GitHub Actions

 I’ve set up 50+ GitHub Actions CI/CD pipelines deploying to Kubernetes.
 Most teams spend weeks debugging permission issues, image pull errors, and failed deployments.
 Here’s what actually works in production.
+Clone the companion repo: All code from this guide — RBAC manifests, blue-green workflow, Flagger canary config, kubeconfig generator, and a working Node.js app — is available at github.com/IAMDevBox/github-actions-k8s-deploy.
 Visual Overview: graph LR subgraph "CI/CD Pipeline" Code[Code Commit] --> Build[Build] Build --> Test[Test] Test --> Security[Security Scan] Security --> Deploy[Deploy] Deploy --> Monitor[Monitor] end style Code fill:#667eea,color:#fff style Security fill:#f44336,color:#fff style Deploy fill:#4caf50,color:#fff Why This Matters According to the 2024 State of DevOps Report, teams with mature CI/CD practices deploy 46x more frequently with 7x lower change failure rates.
 Yet I’ve seen teams abandon Kubernetes deployments after hitting GitHub Actions’ notorious “ImagePullBackOff” errors and RBAC nightmares. ...

 Deploying Highly Available Java Microservices on Kubernetes: A Step-by-Step Guide